 - Highlight what you want to copy and then right-click again to copy the text.

-- Once the text has been copied it can be pasted anywhere.
-If you want to paste in the Command Prompt right-click in the window and select Paste.
+- Once the text has been copied, it can be pasted anywhere.
+If you want to paste in an MS-DOS window, right-click in the window and select Paste.

 Enabling QuickEdit Mode